hilton/hilton.github.com/blog/_posts/2020-01-14-product-definition.md

 ---
-title: "Write a three-part product definition"
+title: Write a three-part product definition
 description: How to set the context for your product story
 layout: hh
 tags: product